“Unconquered” by Valerij Kipelov. Russian Heavy Metal Group’s Tribute to Blockaded Leningrad

 And the mountain peaks echoed back:

-“Save the treasure of your soul
+“Preserve the richness of your soul

 and the never-ending light of love”.